England beat India to storm into World Cup final

 The imperious Buttler settled any nerves by taking three fours from the first over before he and Hales dispatched both pace and spin in seemingly effortless fashion.

-As the final, imperious strike cleared long-on, Buttler whipped off his helmet and roared with delight.
+As the final majestic strike cleared the fielder and boundary at long-on, Buttler whipped off his helmet and roared with delight.

-A campaign that was floundering after defeat by Ireland two weeks ago could now end in glory.
+A campaign that was floundering after defeat by Ireland two weeks ago could still end in glory.

-Pakistan have produced their own remarkable recovery to reach the showpiece but were beaten 4-3 by England in a T20 series in their own backyard last month.
+Pakistan, who have produced their own remarkable recovery to reach the showpiece, were beaten 4-3 by England in a seven-match T20 series in their own backyard last month.

 Hales repays all faith